-Oregon resident would be 1st Native American to lead national parks
+Nominee would be 1st Native American to head national parks

 “The diverse experience that Chuck brings to the National Park Service will be an incredible asset as we work to conserve and protect our national parks to make them more accessible for everyone,” U.S. Interior Secretary Deb Haaland, the first Native American Cabinet secretary, said in a news release.
 “The outdoors are for everyone, and we have an obligation to protect them for generations to come.”

 The National Park Service oversees more than 131,000 square miles (339,288 square kilometers) of parks, monuments, battlefields and other landmarks.
-It employs about 20,000 people in permanent, temporary and seasonal jobs, according to its website.
+It employs approximately 20,000 people in permanent, temporary and seasonal jobs, according to its website.

 Currently, Sams is a member of the Northwest Power and Conservation Council, a role appointed by Oregon Gov. Kate Brown.